vidzz07/vidzz07/README.md

 - JavaScript DOM + Web Animations
 - GitHub Workflows & Pages Hosting

-#### 🗓️ 2025 Goals:
+#### 🗓️ 2027 Goals:
-- 🔍 Land an internship at Google, Microsoft, or IBM
+- 🔍 Land an internship at Apple, Google, Microsoft, or IBM
 - 🛠️ Launch 2 open-source AI projects
 - ✍️ Start a blog for beginners in AI/ML